digitalrebar/doc/api/api/range.rst

 | PUT    | network/api/v2/networks/[network]/ranges/[range]   |                                   |                                         |            |
 +--------+----------------------------------------------------+-----------------------------------+-----------------------------------------+------------+

-You cannot delete a range at this time.
-You must delete the entire network.
+A range cannot be deleted at this time, the entire network must be destroyed in order to delete a range.